tq-systems/meta-tq/doc/README.TQMa8Xx.md

 * GPU
 * VPU
 * PCIe (mini-PCIe)
+* CAN
+  * can0/1 as network interface
+* CPU / PMIC Thermal sensors
+  * via thermal-zone
 * Audio
   * Line In
   * Line Out
-* CAN
-  * can0/1 as network interface
-* SCU Thermal Sensor
-  * on die sensor
+* DVFS
-  * PMIC sensor
+* Suspend
+  * mem / freeze

 **TODO or not tested with new BSP**

 * temperature grade
+  * SCU limitation
 * Audio
   * Mic In untested
 * DSI - DP bridge
 * GPIO
   * Suspend / Wakeup via GPIO button
-* DVFS
-  * speed grade

 ## Known Issues

 * CAN
-  * CAN FD is not automatically configured (systemd limitation)
+  * CAN FD can not be automatically configured (systemd limitation)
+* USB
+  * U-Boot: USB 3.0 port does not initialize USB 2.0 subsystem after USB reset

 ## Artifacts